Past history of violent behaviour is the strongest predictor of future violence.

 Practice differs though.
 One local authority we have worked with keeps a definitive record of potentially adverse violent or aggressive behaviour presented to their staff and marks them on it’s database of service users.
 They do this in line with the NHS’s published guidance on Violence Warning Markers and share the information with others who may need it.

-Sharing Information is the first step in Lone Worker Personal Safety
+Sharing Information is the first step in Personal Safety for Community Workers

-The NHS guidance published in 2010 makes clear that information pertaining to past and therefore potential-future violence by service users can be recorded and shared in certain broad circumstances and in line with the Data Protection Act’s principles and purpose.
+The NHS guidance published ever since 2010 makes clear that information pertaining to past and therefore potential-future violence by service users can be recorded and shared in certain broad circumstances and in line with the Data Protection Act’s principles and purpose.

 However I am also aware of one local authority who ‘burned’ their entire violence warning marker database in response to a perceived legal threat about breach of confidentiality or privacy.
 Unsurprisingly, when I ask care staff if they would want to work for that organisation, they tend to show reluctance!

 Violence Warning Markers are an important addition to Personal Safety for Community Workers

 Some disagree with Violence Warning Markers, stating the need for care workers to be non-judgemental, to respect diversity and equality.
 Of course this is a legitimate (and lawful) aim, however respecting diversity is more appropriate to issues of race, gender, ethnicity and other areas where bias is socially unacceptable.
 Being non-judgemental is perfectly appropriate to issues of lifestyle, relationships, culture and choice.

 Some even state that warning a care worker about a service user’s history of violence will make them over-cautious and therefore ‘cold’ or ‘wary’ towards the client, tempting them to ‘pre-judge’ the client.